From arriving at the festival to volunteering, take a look at our frequently asked questions...

 Can I volunteer at the festival?

 Yes, you can.
-To find out more about volunteering here, visit the Volunteers section on our website.
+To find out more about volunteering here, visit the Volunteers section of our our website.

 Are there any age restrictions?

-However, the Weston Studio and the public spaces on the ground floor of Wales Millennium Centre will be open to everyone across the festival weekend as our Festival Hub.
+The Weston Studio and the public spaces on the ground floor (Glanfa) will be open to everyone as our Festival Hub.
 As usual, we welcome people of all ages to come in and experience some of the free festival activities and performances on offer.
 Anyone under the age of 16 must be accompanied by an adult.

 What about accessibility?

-Festival passes for carers, companions or personal assistants are available for free via the Hynt Scheme.
+Festival tickets for carers, companions or personal assistants are available for free via the Hynt Scheme.

-Assistance dogs can be taken into Festival of Voice events.
+Assistance dogs can be taken into the festival.
 Alternatively, we’re happy to look after your dog while you attend a performance.
 Please let us know what you’d prefer to do on arrival at the wristband exchange.

 Will it be loud?